> Mike Waterson > Songs > The Man-o’-War

 Collected from Winterton in Norfolk this song explains the cruelty and lies of the system by which crews were assembled.
 It is strange that the great British maritime tradition was founded on such a system.

 Roy Palmer printed The Press-Gang in his 1973 book of “sea songs and ballads and prose passages illustrating life on the lower deck in Nelson’s Navy”, The Valiant Sailor.
-Roy Harris sang it in the same year on the accompanying Topic album of songs and ballads of Nelson’s Navy, The Valiant Sailor.
+Roy Harris sang it in the same year on the accompanying Topic album of songs and ballads of Nelson’s Navy, The Valiant Sailor, on which Roy Palmer noted:

 Mike Waterson sang this song as The Man-o’-War on his 1977 eponymous LP Mike Waterson; this track was also included on the Topic sampler Round Cape Horn: Traditional Songs of Sailors, Ships and the Sea.
 A.L.
-Lloyd commented in the original album’s sleeve notes:
+Lloyd noted on the original album:

 Danny Spooner sang Aboard a Man-o-War on his 1986 album I Got This One From….
 He commented: